TheMightyQuynh/ELK/8_UPGRADE_to_ES_8.md

 Copy or make note of the settings in `/etc/elasticsearch/elasticsearch.yml` and `/etc/elasticsearch/jvm.options` (optionally) as they will be erased after installing the new version.

-Shut down a single node (log in as sudo or use with sudo command).
+Shut down a single node (switch to root account or use with sudo command).
 ```
 systemctl stop elasticsearch
 ```